Do you need to overcome perfectionism being “good enough’?

 Now this ‘letting go of perfection’ doesn’t just apply to my blog.
 This is my new way of life in general now (and you should consider this too, not just for your blog/business etc).
 I’ve changed so much in the last twelve months and this is from a lot of angles.

-Read on for how you can overcome perfectionism in all areas of your life and embrace being good enough.
+Read on for how you can stop being perfect in all areas of your life and embrace being good enough.

 Friendships and relationships

 Getting rid of toxic relationships/friendships.
 This can be with certain people, groups, memberships, sporting teams, work colleagues, and environments.
 Ones that just make you upset, angry, fake or agreeing to things you don’t want or making out that you’re life is perfect for pressure.

 I have had experiences like these, and for years I let it happen.
 I’d let some people walk over me, pressure me into things (or not doing things) and making me feel worse about myself.

 Through “friendships” and social media, our lives are accessible to anyone.
 But it doesn’t have to be that way.
 You can stop being a perfectionist in your relationships by getting rid of these people as soon as you can.

 It doesn’t have to be in a hostile way, gently grow apart, avoid the gatherings or cut back on the communication.